Find the privatizers and profiteers at OutsourcingAmericaExposed.org.

-- Gregory T. McIntyre, Corporate Vice President, Global Market President - Water, CH2M Hill
+- Gregory T. McIntyre, President, Global Business Groups and President, Water, CH2M Hill

 - Georgia Nelson (OD), President and Chief Executive Officer, PTI Resources, LLC

-- Elisa M. Speranza, Senior Vice President, Chief Communications Officer, CH2M Hill
+- Elisa M. Speranza, Corporate Director, Senior Vice President, CH2M Hill

 - Barry L. Williams (OD), Managing General Partner (Retired), Williams Pacific Ventures, Inc.